evijayan2/icopy/README.md

 * If `-in` is not provided, the program exits with an error.
 * When `-scan=true`, files are scanned and validated but **not copied**.
 * `-force` overrides duplicate and conflict checks.
+* `-fast-hash` significantly speeds up scanning large video files by hashing only the beginning, middle, and end.

 ---